Poetic Expressions

 "Darling, I need you."

-"Nature has bestowed you with her fairest scent."
+"Nature has bestowed you with the fairest of scents."

 But the sun beamed,